hk4226/Edu-bot/README.markdown

 This project is for educational purposes and uses open-source libraries.
 Ensure compliance with the terms of service for the Gemini API and other dependencies.

 ## Contact
-For issues or contributions, please open an issue or contact the project maintainer.
+For issues or contributions, please open an issue or contact me.